Friendly people

 Best Souvenirs from Curacao

 Lifestyle is all the things that make up life and especially your vacation on Curacao.
-Do it like the people here: Don’t plan your trip from start to finish – it won’t work anyway.
+Do it like the locals: Don’t plan your trip from start to finish – it won’t work anyway.
 Just let yourself go, be open and free – then the island will come to you.
-Just do something that you may have never done before, for example, like we did, an e-scooter tour with Pablo through the districts of Willemstad.
+Just do something that you have never done before, for example, like we did, an e-scooter tour with Pablo through the districts of Willemstad.
 In addition to colorful houses in a wide variety of designs, you can marvel at one piece of wall art after another.

 What is life without music and dance?
 This is also omnipresent on Curacao – such as the spontaneous dancing in the street during the Punda Vibes or the local radio stations.
 For example, a local at Plasa Bieu noticed that we spoke German and then sang the song “Life is life” by Opus loudly to get in touch with us.
 Although – the band actually comes from Austria.
 That’s true, it’s our neighboring country and after all we live over 8000 km away.
 Music is always part of the game for the locals.
 It is also carried to the beach, just like a grill or cooler.
-The latter always parks in the shade, primarily under a palapa.
+The latter always stays in the shade, primarily under a palapa.
 If necessary, a parasol will also do.

 You will encounter the Caribbean way of life everywhere.
 People are free and you can feel that way too.
 There are also no body cult restrictions on Curacao like in Europe.
 As you will quickly notice, the ideal of beauty is different.
 The Antilleans also love to dress up, be it for a walk through the city, a visit to a restaurant or bar or even for going to church on Sundays.
-The “figure” doesn’t matter and you show what you have and wear what you want.
+The shape of your body doesn’t matter and you show what you have and wear what you want.
 A friend and businessman once told us that he could never imagine having to put his feet in closed shoes every day.

 Everything is possible in Curacao – enjoy the Caribbean freedom!